 Among the marijuana strains and the names that you will find at the local marijuana dispensary, there are few that stand out such as Sour Diesel, OG Kish, Girl Scout Cookies and Blue Dream.
 Of course, there are others on the list that should be recognized.
 Let’s assume that some of the best strains have earned their reputation because of marijuana growers who have gone out of their way to care and harvest the best and have received international recognition for their efforts.
 This is not always the case, however.

-There are differences between sativa, hybrid and indica marijuana strains.
+There are differences between indica, hybrid and sativa marijuana strains.
 Tomatoes are considered monoecious plants while cannabis plants are considered to be dioecious.
 This means that cannabis plants have female and male plants.
 The female is the one that has the highest THC level.
 It is more complicated for growers to breed dioceious plants because they have to be pollinated (both male and female).The seeds that are generated from the cross pollination makes genetics more variable than if seeds were generated by self pollination.
 The marijuana phenotype determines the strains potency, its tastes and how it can look.

 Many scientists have perfected the art of growing tomatoes so that they can be consistently cultivated and harvested to have the same traits such as flavor and size.
 Most gardeners breed tomatoes for uniformity.
 In the case of cannabis breeders, years have been spent crossing plants and breeding them.
 The one thing that makes this consistent is cloning marijuana strains with an effort to produce a strain that is seed-based.
 Doing so will allow the strain to express traits from one parent instead of two.
 If you want to obtain the best from these seed strains, you are going to have to go expensive, but at least you will sprout hundreds of seeds from a single variety to get the marijuana strains you want.